rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

 **NOTE:** Reach out to your lead AED PM for support if your devkit cannot complete step 5.

-## Azure Edge Devices in the Azure portal
+## Project Santa Cruz in the Azure portal

 The first step in creating a voice assistant is to navigate to the Project Santa Cruz in Azure portal.

 1. Start your browser and go to the [Azure preview portal](https://preview.portal.azure.com/#home).
 2. Sign into your Azure account.
-2. Use the Search box at the top of the page, enter *Azure Edge Devices*.
+2. Use the Search box at the top of the page, enter *Project Santa Cruz*.
-3. In the list that appears, choose *Azure Edge Devices*.
-Your browser displays the Azure Edge Devices Overview page.
+3. In the list that appears, choose *Project Santa Cruz*.
+Your browser displays the Project Santa Cruz Overview page.

-Alternatively, you can navigate directly to the [Azure Edge Devices Overview page](https://preview.portal.azure.com/#blade/AzureEdgeDevices/AEDBlade/overview).
+Alternatively, you can navigate directly to the [Project Santa Cruz Overview page](https://go.microsoft.com/fwlink/?linkid=2135819).

 ![Azure Edge Devices Portal](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/getting_started_images/aed-portal-home-page.png)